Chicago police officer, sister convicted of charges stemming from Capitol riot

 Officer Karol Chwiesiuk and his sister, Agnieszka, were convicted of entering and remaining in a restricted building; disorderly or disruptive conduct in a restricted building; disorderly conduct in a Capitol building; and parading, demonstrating or picketing in a Capitol building.

 The jury acquitted Karol Chwiesiuk on an additional count he faced, entering or remaining in a room designated for the use of a member of Congress.
-He had been accused of entering Sen. Jeff Merkley’s office during the riot.
+He had been accused of entering the office of Sen. Jeff Merkley, D-Ore., during the riot.

 Sanan and co-counsel Cece White had asked U.S. District Judge Ana Reyes to dismiss that charge during the trial.
 They argued that while prosecutors had proven that Karol Chwiesiuk entered the office, they did not prove he entered “with the intent to disrupt some kind of official business” because no business was occurring.